awesolabs/godotsharp-testadapter/README.md

 dotnet add package GodotSharp.TestAdapter
 ```

-`IF:` you are using a multi project layout, you must also install the above nuget references in addition to adding those other projects as references to the main godot project (so the test proxy can find your assemblies)
+`IF:` you are using a multi project layout, you must also install the above nuget references in addition to adding your other projects as references to the main godot project (so the test proxy can find your assemblies)

 ` <ProjectReference Include="..\MyOtherProject\MyOtherProject.csproj" />`